NatTuck/khoury-ntuck/courses/2019/01/cs3650/notes/02-amd64-assembly/notes.md

 ## Course Resources

- - In case you missed it: http://khoury.neu.edu/home/ntuck/
+ - In case you missed it: http://khoury.neu.edu/~ntuck/

 ## AMD64: ISA and ASM

+Last time we compiled a simple program and the assembly didn't make much sense.
+To explain what's going on, we need some history:

 Intel released the 8086 processor in 1978.
 It was based on the earlier 8008 processor from 1972, but...